Spatiotemporal imaging of gate-controlled multipath dynamics of fractional quantum Hall edge excitations

-Here we report spatiotemporal imaging of gate-controlled multipath dynamics of edge excitations in a $\nu=1/3$ fractional quantum Hall device using stroboscopic time-resolved micro-photoluminescence microscopy and spectroscopy with $\sim$100-ps resolution \cite{kamiyamaPRR,kamiyamaAPL,france2025electrically}.
-By tuning a control-gate-defined potential landscape, we observe switching between mesa-defined and gate-defined trajectories and identify an intermediate regime in which a single launched excitation accesses multiple pathways.
-Time-resolved measurements at downstream locations reveal gate-dependent arrival times together with pronounced temporal broadening, showing that the propagation dynamics are strongly reshaped by the local landscape.
-We further observe a long-range transverse optical response extending tens of micrometers into the bulk and persisting over distances exceeding $200~\mu\mathrm{m}$ downstream, consistent with the near-field component of an edge magnetoplasmon.
-These results establish direct experimental access to controllable multipath edge dynamics in the fractional quantum Hall regime and suggest a platform for engineered nonequilibrium, interference-based experiments, and future analog-spacetime research in quantum Hall edge systems.
+Here we report spatiotemporal imaging of gate-controlled multipath dynamics of edge excitations in a $\nu=1/3$ fractional quantum Hall device using stroboscopic time-resolved micro-photoluminescence microscopy and spectroscopy with $\sim$100-ps resolution \cite{kamiyamaPRR,kamiyamaAPL,france2025electrically,jeong2026direct}.
+By tuning a control-gate-defined potential landscape, we observe switching between mesa-defined and gate-defined trajectories and identify an intermediate regime in which the excitation-induced response appears on both trajectories, indicating that the response is not pinned to a single well-defined boundary path.
+PL spectra measured far downstream along the mesa edge further show that the excitation arrives after passing through the intermediate region between the mesa- and gate-defined trajectories.
+These observations, together with the gate-dependent time traces and temporal broadening, show that propagation is strongly reshaped by the real electrostatic landscape.